 During the great flood of 2019 the Costco Poultry Processing facility located at Fremont, NE was nearly engulfed by the rising waters.
 Poor planning, as seen in the above example, put area residents at a public health risk during extreme climatic events, and further threatens area water quality.

-A woman walks her dog at Linoma Beach in the spring.
+A young woman walks her dog at Linoma Beach in the spring.
 This scene is becoming more common in Nebraska lakes and ponds and is caused by excess nutrient contamination from industrial agriculture.
 This site is within a mile from the City of Lincoln's Water Wellheads.

 Nitrate levels in Nebraska have continued to increase with the growth of agriculture industrialization.
 Excessive nitrate exposure can cause health issues like Blue Baby Syndrome, which can be deadly in infants, and in some cases various forms of cancer, thyroid conditions, reproductive issues, and diabetes.

-At a recent League of Women Voters Information Event co-sponsored by 13 other groups, experts raised concerns of the impacts an operation such as the Costco project could have.
+At a League of Women Voters Information Event co-sponsored by 13 other groups, experts raised concerns of the impacts an operation such as the Costco project could have.

 Others in Nebraska are starting to take notice as well.
 Check out this radio interview done by Coby Mach's Drive Time Lincoln: